sylhare/sylhare.github.io/_posts/2024/2024-06-07-Use-typeorm-with-sql.md

 > 😬 I messed up the database how do I reset it?

-If you have made a mistake or the database is in an odd state (maybe due to a test with your local setup), you can drop the schema and recreate it with:
+If you have made a mistake or the database is in an odd state (maybe due to a test with your local setup), you can drop the schema.
+Then you can rerun the migration to recreate the tables:

 ```shell
 yarn typeorm schema:drop
 ```

 ⚠️ Don't drop the schema in production, you will lose all your data!
-Then you can rerun the migration to recreate the tables.

 ## Interact with the database